-Disciplinary actions for sexual harassment committed by employees include, but are not limited to, written warning, demotion, transfer, suspension, or dismissal.
-Disciplinary actions for sexual harassment committed by students include, but are not limited to, written warning, removal from class, or expulsion.
+If the Title IX Coordinator finds that the College policy was violated, disciplinary action is considered according to the procedures described in the Sexual Misconduct Policy.
+Disciplinary actions for sexual misconduct committed by employees include, but are not limited to, written warning, demotion, transfer, suspension, or dismissal.
+Disciplinary actions for sexual misconduct committed by students include, but are not limited to, written warning, removal from class, or expulsion.